Expensify/App/OfflineUX.md

 2. What type of request is being made?

-If there’s new data being saved on the server, you’re making a WRITE request.
-If you’re retrieving existing data from the server, you’re making a READ request.
+If there's new data being saved on the server, you're making a WRITE request.
+If you're retrieving existing data from the server, you're making a READ request.
+If both things are happening, that's a WRITE request.

 3. Is it OK for the user to see stale data?